lfp722/LoopManiaWorld/src/unsw/loopmania/assumption.md

 sold item price as 70% of original;
 boss will not be affected by staff;
 Anduril and TreeStump will only be obtained after death of a boss;
+saving games will only occur outside a battle;